dhanush810/Pizza-App/README.md

 # Pizza-App
-Created a MERN app to show a basic basic Pizza store app
+Created a MERN app to show a basic Pizza store app